turing-machines/mentals-ai/README.md

 **This is the idea behind Mentals — to provide a basic solution on which advanced cognitive agents can be built.**

+## 🆚 Differences from Other Frameworks

 Three key differences from existing agent frameworks:
-* The agent executor is implemented in the system prompt.
+* The agent executor 🧠 is implemented in the system prompt.
 LLM determines whether a task is completed or not and plans the sequence of instruction calls;
 * The agent of any complexity is created in `Markdown` without using any programming language.
 But you can use Python inside the agent text if you need to;
 * This solution does not have built-in reasoning frameworks such as ReAct.
 This is the basis for building any reasoning framework you invent, including existing ones: `Tree of Thoughts`, `ReAct`, `Self-Discovery`, `Auto-CoT`, etc.